Home | Decoshells | Specimen Shells | Books | Ordering & Shipping | Contact

 SIZE: Specimen size in millimetres, which represents the largest measurable distance between the outermost points of a specimen (exception: Spiny Bivalves, where the shell body is measured without spines).

 DESCRIPTION: Mentions typical features, condition, shape, colour, pattern, presentation and/or major differences to other forms of the same species.

-REFS / IMAGES: References to previously published information or images: Data labels may include refs to a particular publication (i.e. Image in a shell book).
+REFS / IMAGES: Data labels may include references to a particular book / publication (i.e. page or image).

-GRADING: Notes the condition of a specimen shell by a commonly accepted set of Intl.
-GRADING terms.
+GRADING: Notes the condition of a specimen shell by a commonly accepted International Standard of GRADING terms.

 In short, if you do not like the shells we have selected for any reason, you can send them back for a full refund or exchange if you wish.

 Not what you are looking for?

 See also non-graded Seashells and Starfish for Decoration / DECOSHELLS.